herrherrmann/omnivore-list-popup/README.md

 ## Installation & Usage

-1. Get an [Omnivore API Key](https://omnivore.app/settings/api) through your Omnivore Account.
+1. Install the extension from the [Firefox Extensions page](https://addons.mozilla.org/firefox/addon/omnivore-list-popup/) or the [Chrome Web Store](https://chrome.google.com/webstore/detail/omnivore-list-popup/dnfckbihnohkfoaclfckbcebclmhleni).
-2. Install the extension from the [Firefox Extensions page](https://addons.mozilla.org/firefox/addon/omnivore-list-popup/).
+2. Get an [Omnivore API Key](https://omnivore.app/settings/api) through your Omnivore Account.
 3. Go into the extension’s settings and paste your Omnivore API key.
 4. Launch the extension by clicking the new "Omnivore List Popup" button in your extension toolbar/dropdown.
 5. Optional: Add the extension to your always-visible toolbar.